Missouri S&T Miners: Men's

 Missouri S&T began men's volleyball play in the 2023 season (2022–23 school year).
 Unlike all other S&T teams, men's volleyball is a de facto Division I member.
 The NCAA's top-level national championship in that sport is open to both D-I and D-II members, and scholarship limits are identical in both divisions.
 The Miners are competing as an independent through the 2025 season, after which the GLVC will start sponsoring the sport with S&T as one of the eight inaugural teams.
+Missouri S&T won the first-ever GLVC men's volleyball championship in 2026 by defeating Maryville in the championship game.